rsalmei/clearly/README.md

 I like [flower](https://github.com/mher/flower).
 But in the last couple of weeks, it's not been _that_ useful to me.
-What do I need? _Actual_ real-time monitoring, filter multiple tasks simultaneously and whole thorough full utter complete results!
+Why is that?
+I'd like _actual_ real-time monitoring, filter multiple tasks at once and complete, whole, thorough, comprehensive results!
-And _that_ other project needs page refreshes, filter only one task at a time and truncates results...
+And that other project needs page refreshes, filter only one task type at a time and truncates results... 😞

+Ok, `clearly` does provide all that!
-But wait, `clearly` does not have a server nor persists any data nor listens for celery events, so it does not aim to substitute flower whatsoever.
+But they're very different, `clearly` does not have a server nor persists any data nor listens for celery events, so it does not aim to substitute flower whatsoever.
 But it is a flower alternative nevertheless, and I do think `clearly` complements it nicely.
 It's great to actually _see_ what's going on in your celery tasks, and in real-time, so it's great for debugging.
-See what `clearly` can do:
+See what `clearly` looks like:
 ![image](clearly_cool.png)